 - b.
 From the New SCSI Controller drop-down list, choose Paravirtual. - c.
-From the New Network and New CD/DVD Drive drop-down lists, choose the required network and ISO files. - Step 10 Choose the amount of memory and click Next. - Step 11 Choose the NIC driver from the Adapter drop-down list and click Next. - Step 12 Choose Create a new virtual disk and click Next. - Step 13 In the Disk Provisioning dialog box, click Thick provisioned, eagerly zeroed radio button, and click Next to continue.
+From the New Network and New CD/DVD Drive drop-down lists, choose the required network and ISO files. - Step 10 Choose the NIC driver from the Adapter drop-down list and click Next. - Step 11 Choose Create a new virtual disk and click Next. - Step 12 In the Disk Provisioning dialog box, click Thick provisioned, eagerly zeroed radio button, and click Next to continue.